KirCoreOff/DefiniteIntegral/README.md

 # DefiniteIntegral
-Сalculation of a certain integral by the rectangle method
+Сalculation of a certain integral by the rectangle method.